 Country music is often established through a sense of “family tradition.”
 This deep-rooted awareness of musical heritage holds especially true for artist Brian Arrowood.
 Growing up in the foothills region of the Blue Ridge Mountains of Western North Carolina, Brian Arrowood played music alongside his cousin Andy and his grandfather Paul Birchfield, better known as “Grampsy.”
 With Brian on fiddle, Andy on mandolin, and Grampsy on guitar, people knew to call "The Mountain Musicians" if they were in need of some good ole time toe-tappin’ music.
 Brian developed these musical roots deep in the Appalachian soil and now shares his talents with audiences on some of the most impressive stages a musician could hope to play.

-Born August 22, Brian Arrowood grew up in Marion, North Carolina.
+Born in Asheville, Brian Arrowood grew up not far from there in the small town of Marion, North Carolina.
 Under the guidance of Grampsy, Brian competed at fiddlers conventions throughout the Southeast.
-He first won the top title in a competition while participating in a contest in Mooresville, North Carolina and went on to earn additional titles of public recognition, including the Fiddler of the Festival at Union Grove and later the three-time Georgia Mountain Fiddle King in Hiawassee.
+He first won top title in a competition while participating in a contest in Mooresville, North Carolina and went on to earn additional titles of public recognition, including Fiddler of the Festival at Union Grove and later the three-time Georgia Mountain Fiddle King in Hiawassee.

 While Brian gained many well-deserved accolades for his fiddle playing, his musical skills are quite diverse.
 His training in the Suzuki Violin Method proved to be helpful while performing in the symphony at the Governor's School of North Carolina in 1997.
 Brian’s improvisational techniques were required when he became the first player of a stringed instrument in the East Carolina University Jazz Ensemble A. In addition to the violin, Brian plays mandolin and acoustic guitar, abilities he demonstrates regularly while on tour.

-A move to Nashville in 2004 offered new opportunities and within months he was touring with Grammy Award-winning singer/songwriter Billy Dean.
+A move to Nashville in 2004 offered new opportunities, and within months he was touring with Grammy Award-winning singer/songwriter Billy Dean.
 The Wrangler Tour with Billy Dean and Craig Morgan gave Brian the chance to perform at fairs and festivals across the country, including a memorable experience in Alaska.
-This tour also allowed Brian to play his fiddle for audiences of the Grand Ole Opry and share the stage in a duel of fiddles with icon and legend Charlie Daniels.
+This tour also allowed Brian the honor to play his fiddle for audiences of the Grand Ole Opry and share the stage in a duel of fiddles alongside icon Charlie Daniels.